Purpose and focus

 - Have family income that does not exceed 300% of the federal poverty level (FPL).

-- Have a doctor certify that the individual has HIV infection.
+- Have a doctor state that the individual has HIV.

-Under a federal law passed as part of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985, individuals who are covered by employer provided group health plans may continue to participate in the plan at their own expense for 18 months after leaving work.
-Certain conditions apply, such as enrolling within a specified time period after leaving a job.
-In certain circumstances, COBRA benefits can be extended to 29 months for people who become eligible for Social Security disability.
+Under federal law, people who have employer group health insurance may continue that insurance at their own expense for 18 months after leaving work.
+This is known as the Consolidated Omnibus Budget Reconciliation Act, or COBRA.
+There are requirements, such as enrolling within a certain time period after leaving a job.
+In some circumstances, COBRA benefits can extend to 29 months for those who are eligible for Social Security disability.

-Many people who leave work due to illness become eligible for federal Social Security disability income (SSDI) benefits.
-SSDI recipients usually receive Medicare 24 months after the date of their disability determination.
-Because Medicare coverage involves a 20% co-pay for medical services, many individuals seek additional coverage through private Medicare supplement policies.
-The Insurance Assistance Program will cover the cost of basic Medicare supplemental plans plus the Part A deductible rider and the Part B excess charges rider.
+Many people who leave work due to illness may be eligible for federal Social Security disability income (SSDI) benefits.
+SSDI recipients usually receive Medicare 24 months after they are determined to be disabled.
+Because Medicare has a 20% copay for medical services, many people want additional (supplemental) insurance through private Medicare policies.
+The Insurance Assistance Program covers the cost of basic Medicare supplemental plans plus additional coverage (riders) for Part A deductible and Part B excess charges.

 Medicare Part D Prescription Drug Plans (PDPs)

-Medicare Part D is coverage for prescription drugs that is provided through private insurance plans.
-The Insurance Assistance Program will pay the cost of Part D PDPs for eligible individuals with HIV who are Medicare beneficiaries.
-There is a wide variety of PDPs available and individuals with HIV should make sure that the plan they choose provides coverage for their HIV related medications.
+Medicare Part D covers costs of prescription drugs provided through private insurance plans.
+The Insurance Assistance Program pays the cost of Part D PDPs for eligible individuals with HIV who are covered by Medicare.
+There is a wide variety of PDPs and individuals with HIV should make sure the plan they choose provides coverage for their HIV medications.

-For people who do not have health insurance (through a group plan provided by an employer or other association); purchasing an individual policy may be another option for coverage.
-People with income that is greater than 100% FPL may be eligible to purchase coverage through the Health Insurance Marketplace.
-The Insurance Assistance Program will cover the cost of Silver plans available through the Marketplace.
+Purchasing an individual health insurance policy is an option for people without group health insurance (through an employer or other association).
+People with incomes greater than 100% of the federal poverty level may be eligible to purchase insurance through the Health Insurance Marketplace.
+The Insurance Assistance Program will cover the cost of Silver level plans available through the Marketplace.
 Visit HealthCare.gov to learn more about health insurance plans that are available in your area.

 Client access and benefits

-To apply for the Program, clients typically work with case managers who are located at AIDS service organizations throughout Wisconsin.
-The case managers assist clients in completing the program application and then forward the application on to the Insurance Assistance Program staff.
-If the client meets the program eligibility requirements, their employer and/or insurance company is contacted to set up payment of the client’s monthly insurance premium.
+To apply for the program, clients typically work with case managers at community-based organizations.
+Case managers assist clients in completing an application and forwarding it to the Insurance Assistance Program.
+If the client is eligible, the program contacts the client's employer and/or insurance company to set up payment of the monthly insurance premium.